tianchengdemo/GPT_CodeInterpreter/README.md

 Please refer to the docstrings in the `robot_functions.py` file for more detailed descriptions of these functions and their parameters.

+## Planned Features

+- [ ] Add IPython and Jupyter capabilities to create interactive widgets in robot_functions
+- [ ] Support writing and debugging HTML code directly in robot_functions
+- [ ] Utilize IPython/Jupyter capabilities for smarter and more convenient code writing
+- [ ] Automate iteration of HTML projects to complete full development lifecycle
+- [ ] Enable better page rendering, not just images - e.g. display pages directly in Jupyter

 ## Contact

 If you want to contact me you can reach me at 402087139@qq.com